adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Edge caching reduces network latency by physically bringing various assets and pages closer to the user.

 Enable chunking and allow progressive rendering.
-Don't engineer it away with too much AJAX.
+Don't engineer it away by using AJAX.

 Cache assets with long expiry dates so that users don't have to download assets again.

 Use HTTP2 and Gzip.
-Gzip by the way works better with a well-designed consistent design system.
+Gzip by the way works better with a well-designed consistent design system, as the more HTML that is repeated the better the compression.

-Addy Osmani discusses the performance benefits of [preload and prefetch](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf): *preload resources you have high-confidence will be used in the current page.
+Addy Osmani discusses benefits of [preload and prefetch](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf): *preload resources you have high-confidence will be used in the current page.
 Prefetch resources likely to be used for future navigations across multiple navigation boundaries.*

 ## Summary